jdoleary/Spellmasons/TasksCurrent.md

 # Todo

-- Support an Overworld between levels so players can choose where to go (and choose the difficulty).
-It makes the game feel like a journey and gives it a setting.
-- Change clone so that is clones all the targets once, rather than cloning one target as many times as there are empty targets

 ## 2021.04.22 Playtest with Brad

 - We desynced unit positions until brad finished his turn, then it synced back up (one included a new spawned unit from summoner)